Home | Start The Analyst | FAQ | Search | Health Discussion Forum

 Often the diagnostic uncertainty and frustration takes a huge toll on the psychological well-being of the patient, who sometimes describe their journey to diagnosis as being by far the most difficult part of their illness.
 Many other diseases may have a scleroderma-like appearance.
 In these diseases, abnormalities of nail folds, visceral involvement and immunological changes are usually different from those observed in systemic scleroderma.
 [PubMed.
 Rev Prat.
 2002 Nov 1;52(17): pp.1884-90]

-At present, there are no proven treatments or cure for any forms of scleroderma.
+At present, there are no proven treatments or cure for scleroderma of any form.
 However, there are effective therapies for many of the symptoms.

 There are several "natural" things you can do for systemic scleroderma.